danielzurek/ItServiceManagement/README.md

 # IT Service Management

-It Service Management is a is an issue tracking system for IT Help Desks.
+It Service Management is an an issue tracking system for IT Help Desks.
 Idea based on ServiceNow application concept with ITIL practices implemented.

 ## Heroku Live Demo